DinoTools/dionaea/doc/source/configuration.rst

     Examples:

+   Log only messages with level warning and error

     .. code-blocK:: ini
-        :caption: Log only messages with level warning and error

         errors.levels=warning,error

+    Log all log messages but exclude messages with log level debug

     .. code-blocK:: ini
-        :caption: Log all log messages but exclude messages with log level debug

         errors.levels=all,-debug